oimodeler/oimodeler/docs/source/models.rst

 Models, Components and Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the **oimodeler** framework, a model is and instance of the :func:`oimModel <oimodeler.oimModel.oimModel>` class.
+In the modular-object oriented **oimodeler** framework, a model is an instance of the
-It contains a collection of components, which all derived from the :func:`oimComponent <oimodeler.oimComponent.oimComponent>`
+:func:`oimModel <oimodeler.oimModel.oimModel>` class.
+It contains a collection of components,
+which all derived from the :func:`oimComponent <oimodeler.oimComponent.oimComponent>` semi-abstract
-semi-abstract class.
+class.
 The components may be described in the image plane, by their 1D or 2D intensity distribution,
 or directly in the Fourier plane, for the most simple components with known analytical Fourier transforms.
-Each components is described by a set of parameters which are instances of the :func:`oimParam <oimodeler.oimParam.oimParam>` class.
+Each components is described by a set of parameters, such as positions **x** and **y** or diameter **d**,
+which are instances of the :func:`oimParam <oimodeler.oimParam.oimParam>` class.

 Thus, building models in **oimodeler** relies on three classes:

-- :func:`oimModel <oimodeler.oimModel.oimModel>`: the model class
+- :func:`oimModel <oimodeler.oimModel.oimModel>`: the model container

-- :func:`oimComponent <oimodeler.oimComponent.oimComponent>`: the abstract class from which all components derive
+- :func:`oimComponent <oimodeler.oimComponent.oimComponent>`: an abstract class from which all components derive

 - :func:`oimParam <oimodeler.oimParam.oimParam>`: the parameter class

 To create models we must first create some components.
-Let's create a few simple components.
+Let's create a few simple analytical Fourier-based components.

 .. code-block:: ipython3